 There are some domestic honey producers that strive for that organic standard, and some private entities that test by them.
 However, the main problem for U.S. honey producers is that there are no standards for honey in the U.S. The USDA doesn’t even really define what honey is.

 Here’s a list of USDA authorized certifying agents, if you’d like to see who they are – please click here.

 I scoured the USDA’s site trying to find information on honey, and kept going around in circles.
 In short, honey is a very confusing commodity for the USDA.

 The best article I’ve read that explains succinctly the confusing realm of organic honey is by World of Honey – please click here to read the article.
 The author references another article, by SF Gate, where Arthur Harvey of the International Association of Organic Inspectors talks about the bogus nature of any honey labeled USDA organic.
 The author doesn’t give a link, so I tracked it down so if you’d like to read the article yourself, please click here.

 No Such Certified Thing

 If someone has new information on organic honey in the U.S., please feel free to share it in the comments.
-But until something changes, it appears that any domestic honey labeled USDA organic is entirely mislabeled – there’s no such, certified thing.
+However, until something changes, it appears that any domestic honey labeled USDA organic is entirely mislabeled – there’s no such, certified thing.

 As far as foreign “organic” honey, the nicest thing I can say is, try it at your own risk.
 Most foreign “organic” standards would NOT satisfy an educated consumer’s expectations of what organic honey should be.
 Some of it isn’t even pure honey, but honey cut with other fluids and sugars.

-How Do You Get Clean Honey Then?
+How Do You Get “Organic” or Clean Honey?

 So, what’s a foodie to do?
 I can tell you what we do, and hope that helps.